-- a) Assignment for five (5) days or less is considered temporary. - b) There shall be no more than five (5) days assigned within any calendar month by trade per facility absent Chief Steward approval. - b) Management maintains the right to select the mechanic(s) for any temporary assignment after consideration of the standing list in a manner specified in Section 1 above (with the exception that temporary assignments will be made by shift).
-Deviations from the standing list will be made based on skill or ability on a need basis in accordance with Article 42 and in consideration of availability based on production needs. - c) Temporary employees will be demanned first regardless of their classification seniority. - c) Transportation will be provided to employees on temporary assignment if the employee chooses not to drive him/herself. - d) The Company agrees that it shall not attempt to deliberately circumvent the manning/demanning requirements of this Article by use of temporary assignments.
+- a) Assignment for five (5) days or less is considered temporary. - b) There shall be no more than ten (10) days assigned within any calendar month by trade per facility absent Chief Steward approval. - c) Management maintains the right to select the mechanic(s) for any temporary assignment after consideration of the standing list in a manner specified in Section 1 above (with the exception that temporary assignments will be made by shift). - d) Temporary employees will be demanned first regardless of their classification seniority.

+- e) Transportation will be provided to employees on temporary assignment if the employee chooses not to drive him/herself. - f) The Company agrees that it shall not attempt to deliberately circumvent the manning/demanning requirements of this Article by use of temporary assignments.